davish/davi.sh/src/content/work/js/dev.md

 skills: [OCaml]
 ---

-Working on data infrastructure and distributed systems.
+Working on database infrastructure and distributed systems.